Backblaze/b2-sdk-python/doc/source/api/account_info.rst

 There are two usable implementations provided by **b2sdk**:

- * :py:class:`b2sdk.v1.InMemoryAccountInfo` - basic implementation with no persistence
+ * :py:class:`b2sdk.v1.InMemoryAccountInfo` - a basic implementation with no persistence
  * :py:class:`b2sdk.v1.SqliteAccountInfo` - for console and GUI applications

 They both provide the full :ref:`AccountInfo interface <account_info_interface>`.